saurabh-hirani/saurabh-hirani.github.io/_posts/2019-03-01-grequests-https-part-1.md

 <Response [200]>
 {% endhighlight %}

-But what if you need to use other features of **pyopenssl** related to certiificate management which may or may not be in the core **ssl** library? [gevent-openssl](https://github.com/mjs/gevent_openssl) has got you covered.
+But what if you need to use other features of **pyopenssl** related to certificate management which may or may not be in the core **ssl** library? [gevent-openssl](https://github.com/mjs/gevent_openssl) has got you covered.
 It is a **gevent** wrapper over **pyopenssl** so that you can use **pyopenssl** and prevent the re-patching scenario that we ran into.